NNPDF/reportengine/docs/DESIGN.md

 It might be useful to call that function with `base_pdf` pointing at the previous fit or at the closure test prior in different parts of the report.
+As long as this resource is *final* (i.e. if the compare PDF figures are not required by any other resource in the report).

-This should be supported, so all resources should be resolved within *namespaces* which can be specified by the user in (the report layout).
+All resources are resolved within *namespaces* which can be specified by the user (in the report layout).
+They are used to produce resources with completely different input, which would correspond to different execution graphs, in general.

-There is also the global namespace, which will be used by default.
-If a resource is not found in the current namespace, it is searched in the global one.
+There is also the default namespace, which will be used if no namespace is specified.

-In principle, an independent DAG will be constructed for each namespace and all the functions necessary to construct them will be executed (even if the inputs are the same).
+An independent DAG will be constructed for each namespace and all the functions necessary to construct them will be executed (even if the inputs are the same).
 Any caching behaviour is responsibility of the client.